g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br>

-In fact (returning to the Pale and the end of the world), one of the very few sentimental parts of the script involves art saving the world.
+Returning to the Pale and the end of the world: one of the very few sentimental parts of the script is about trying to save the world with art.
 The art of the club you help the kids start: the titular Disco.

-Recall that the venue was built over the hole in the world, which is [the source](http://fayde.co.uk/dialojue/5581051) of the pale.
-It spills out the most hardcore thing there can be, "less than less than nothing".
+Recall that it was built over the hole in the world, [the source](http://fayde.co.uk/dialojue/5581051) of the pale.
+It spills out the most hardcore thing that can exist, "<i>less than less than nothing</i>".
 To fight the pale (the past and its nihilism), you need to look forward instead of backwards.
 You need to make art.

 > a *strict* psychological regime imitating the creation process of poetry...

 [You need](http://fayde.co.uk/dialojue/5580503)... <a href="{{full}}">anodic music</a>.
-Art which incorporates the sound of the world dying, 'the anthem of a future which will never come', and somehow makes the situation seem better.
+Art which incorporates the sound of the world dying, '<i>the anthem of a future which will never come</i>'.
+Somehow this music, this game, makes the situation seem better.

 > The wounds from the war you've waged on your body are healing, twist by twist, turn by turn.
 You must have touched upon an entirely new way of moving the human body!